Olwen Wymark: Biography

 Olwen Margaret Buck was born on 14 February 1932 in Oakland, California, the daughter of Philip W. (a professor of political science) and Barbara (Jacobs) Buck, and the granddaughter of English author W. W. Jacobs.
 She attended Pomona College from 1949–51 and University College, London from 1951–52.

 Her most successful play was Find Me (1977), about mental illness, which is still used as a set text for drama qualifications in UK schools.
 Others included Gymnasium (1972), Loved (1980), Best Friends (1984), Strike Up The Banns (1990), and Mirror Mirror (1992).
 She also wrote dozens of BBC radio play adaptations, including her 2001 version of Thomas Mann's The Magic Mountain; one of her last works, it starred Paul Scofield in one of his greatest radio roles.

 Personal life

 She was married to British actor Patrick Wymark, whom she met at University College, London, from 1953 until his death in 1970.
-Patrick, whose birth surname was Cheeseman, took his acting name from the middle name of Olwen's paternal grandfather.
+Patrick, whose birth surname was Cheeseman, took his acting name from the middle name of Olwen's paternal grandfather, novelist and short story writer W. W. Jacobs.
 They had four children: Jane (an actress), Rowan, Dominic, and Tristram.
 Wymark resided for most of her life in London.